meyfa/ka-mensa-api/README.md

 To start the server, run `npm start`.
 It will immediately fetch the most recent set of plans, then listen for API requests.
-Plan polling will continue indefinitely with the interval set in `config.js`.
+Plan polling will continue indefinitely with the interval set in `config.ts`.

 ## Setup with Docker